 Your guide and private car will then transfer you to the airport for your departure flight QV103 departing at 17:10 to Luang Prabang.

 Arrive in Luang Prabang on flight QV103 at 17:50, your guide and private car will meet you and transfer you to the heart of the spiritual capital of Laos.
 You will then be dropped off at your hotel to check in and relax.
-Overnight at hotel in Luang Prabang.
+Overnight in Luang Prabang.

 After your breakfast, your guide will pick you up at your hotel.
 Your city tour begins with a visit to the former Royal Palace, now the National Museum, where you will explore the history of Laos.
 Continue on foot to Wat Mai, a temple renowned for its golden bas-relief, and Wat Sensoukarahm, which features a beautiful dazzling golden façade.
 Finish this morning with a visit to the beautiful Wat Xieng Thong, one of the most important temples in Laos.

 Then transfer back to your hotel/restaurant (lunch at your convenience by your own account).
 Your guide will pick you up at 02:00pm from your hotel/ restaurant in Luang Prabang for a short transfer by tuk tuk to our electric powered bike station.

 After a short briefing to explain you the use of your new vehicle, it will be time to start your discovery of our “responsible Luang Prabang” in a quiet way!
 These electric bikes are an emissions-free mode of transportation and allow the user to either pedal the bike by their own power or to coast along using the bike’s battery-powered, rechargeable motor.